-AP Top 25 Takeaways: Playoff eliminator; Irish persevere
+AP Top 25 Takeaways: Pac-12, UGA avoid playoff elimination

 IRISH ESCAPE

-What got Brian Kelly into trouble with Notre Dame fans through the first few years of his tenure as coach were the ‘bad losses.’
+What got Brian Kelly into trouble with Notre Dame fans through the first few years of his tenure as coach were the “bad losses.”

-The Irish lost games to Tulsa, South Florida, Navy, Northwestern and Duke.
+The Fighting Irish lost games to Tulsa, South Florida, Navy, Northwestern and Duke.
 Some at home.

-It is one thing to get smoked by elite teams in bowl games, but quite another to allow basketball schools and guarantee-game opponents to celebrate in front of Touchdown Jesus.
+It is one thing to get smoked by elite teams in bowl games but quite another to allow basketball schools and guarantee-game opponents to celebrate in front of Touchdown Jesus.

 “That was difficult, but our guys responded,” Kelly said.

-Ian Book put together a clutch, long touchdown drive that will probably put him back in the good graces of fickle Irish fans, who have been wondering why the quarterback that led the Irish to the playoff last year has seemingly regressed.
+Ian Book put together a clutch, long touchdown drive that will probably put him back in the good graces of fickle Irish fans, who have been wondering why the quarterback that led Notre Dame to the playoff last year has seemingly regressed.

 As for Kelly, he has a good team that probably came into the season with inflated expectations coming off the playoff appearance.
-The Irish will be favored in each of their final four games (Duke, Navy, Boston College and Stanford) and if they can take care of business that will give Notre Dame a third straight 10-win season, something that hasn’t happened in South Bend since the Lou Holtz was coach in the early 1990s.
+The Irish will be favored in each of their final four games (Duke, Navy, Boston College and Stanford) and if they can take care of business, that will give Notre Dame a third consecutive 10-win season, something that hasn’t happened in South Bend since Lou Holtz was coach in the early 1990s.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen http://www.westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/